ngugimuchangi/k2-connect-ruby/README.md

 ### Polling

-Tallows you to poll transactions received on the Kopo Kopo system within a certain time range, and either a company or a specific till.
+Allows you to poll transactions received on the Kopo Kopo system within a certain time range, and either a company or a specific till.

 First Create the K2Notification Object